speed1992/news-alerts/readme.md

 ```
 ## Debug

-Error logs are made at
+Logs are made at

 ```
 /quick-start-combined.log
+/quick-start-error.log
 ```